USC-SQL/ReproBot-Artifact/README.md

 In the following, we first provide a quick running example for you to run ReproBot in [Getting Started](#getting-started).
 Then we show details to run ReproBot on our evaluation dataset and new subjects in [Detailed Description](#detailed-description).

-We attached a video TBD. to demonstrate the usage of our tool.
+We attached [a video](https://www.youtube.com/watch?v=612Q8Y6THc8) to demonstrate the usage of our tool.

 ## Getting Started
 :exclamation::exclamation: There are files in this repository stored in Git Large File Storage.
 Please [install `git lfs`](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) and run `git lfs pull` to get these files after cloning the repo.